How to Promote Your Music on Spotify

 Spotify Promotion Tools and Services

-There are a countless number of tools and services that have been developed to help you with marketing your music on Spotify and other platforms.
+There are a countless number of tools and promotion services that have been developed to help you with marketing your music on Spotify and other platforms.

 These range from music promo tools designed to help you with getting better insights into your audience and performance, those designed to help you connect with popular playlists, to the more questionable services designed to increase your followers and plays on the service.